MitchellONeill/DataProducts/DataProductsPitch.md

 Basic Predictor Plot
 ========================================================

-The following plot shows the backbone of the predictin algorithim using the 2 predictor variables from the shiny application
+The following plot shows the backbone of the predictin algorithim using the 2 predictor variables from the shiny app
 ![plot of chunk unnamed-chunk-1](DataProductsPitch-figure/unnamed-chunk-1-1.png)

 Final Page